Smothered Sweet Pork Burritos

 It’s simple.
 It’s uncomplicated.
 It’s delicious.

-I’m not even going to compare it to the sweet pork at the Cafe Rio’s of the world (do you know Cafe Rio?) because there isn’t a Cafe Rio within 15,463 miles of where I live and I’ve learned in a long, sordid history of trying every variation of sweet pork under the sun that nothing can live up to the legend of Cafe Rio’s sweet pork (trust me, I’ve tried that recipe, I promise!).
+I’m not even going to compare it to the sweet pork at the Cafe Rio’s of the world (do you know Cafe Rio?) because I’ve learned in a long, sordid history of trying every variation of sweet pork under the sun that nothing can live up to the legend of Cafe Rio’s sweet pork (trust me, I’ve tried that recipe, I promise!).

 So consider this variation different.
 But still very, very amazing.